Th0se/etch-a-sketch/README.md

 # etch-a-sketch
-## Unfinished!
-A simple project to learn Javascript
+A simple project to demonstrate javascript.